longfish/drone3d/README.md

 Then the user will be in `/home/catkin_ws#` by default.

 ## Local Ubuntu 18.04
-**Note**: use ROS-Melodic and Gazebo-9, otherwise there may be issues.
+**Note**: use ROS-Melodic and Gazebo-9, otherwise there cause some issues.

 * ROS melodic **Desktop** install (not the **Desktop-Full**), follow the instructions from [here](http://wiki.ros.org/melodic/Installation/Ubuntu).
 * Environment setup:
 ```